Visiting Montjuïc, Barcelona: 11 Top Attractions, Tours & Hotels

 Address: 7 Avenue Francesc Ferrer i Guàrdia, Parc de Montjuïc, Barcelona

-In the Parc de Montjuïc, the Olympic Stadium and the Exhibition Grounds are the venues where the 1992 Summer Olympics were held.
-The competition venues include the Anella Olimpíca (Olympic Stadium) as well as complementary venues such as the sports university - INEFC (Institut Nacional d'Educació Fisica de Catalunya), the Foixarda and Serrahima Stadiums, Palau Municipal d'Esports, Montjuïc Municipal Swimming Pool, Montjuïc Shooting Range, and Parc del Migdia.
-Tourists may visit the Olympic Stadium year-round; it is home to the city's second football team, Espanyol.
+In the Parc de Montjuïc, the Olympic Stadium and the Exhibition Grounds are where the 1992 Summer Olympics were held.
+The competition venues include the Anella Olimpíca (Olympic Stadium) as well as the sports university - INEFC (Institut Nacional d'Educació Fisica de Catalunya), the Foixarda and Serrahima Stadiums, Palau Municipal d'Esports, Montjuïc Municipal Swimming Pool, Montjuïc Shooting Range, and Parc del Migdia.
+You can visit the Olympic Stadium year-round; it is home to the city's second football team, Espanyol.

 Address: Passeig Olimpic, Parc de Montjuïc, Barcelona